 As level 30, but with added integrity protection functions, such as the validation of parameters for interfaces to the operating system.
-These help protect the system (and the objects on it) from tampering by experienced system users.
-For example, user-written programs cannot directly access the internal control blocks.
+This helps protect the system (and the objects on it) from tampering by experienced system users.
+For example, user-written programs cannot directly access internal control blocks.
 Level 40 is the default security level for every new installation and is the recommended security level for most installations.

 Level 50: Advanced integrity protection

-Advanced integrity protection includes further restrictions, such as the restriction of message-handling between system state programs and user state programs.
+Advanced integrity protection includes further restrictions, like the restriction of message-handling between system state programs and user state programs.
 Users only have access to data on the system, not information about the system itself.
-Level 50 is the recommended level of security for most businesses, because it offers the highest level of security currently possible.
+Level 50 is the recommended level of security for most businesses because it offers the highest level of security currently possible.